BlackBerry warns of big loss, 4,500 job cuts; shares dive

 “It makes it even more difficult for somebody to step in and buy the company.
 If you look at what’s been happening, they’ve burnt through approximately half a billion dollars in cash in the last three months,” said Veritas Investment Research analyst Neeraj Monga.

-Reporting by Euan Rocha; Additional reporting by Alastair Sharp, Nadia Damouni, Julie Gordon, Allison Martell, Sinead Carew, Solarina Ho and Malathi Nayak; Editing by Jeffrey Hodgson, Peter Galloway and Eric Beech
+Additional reporting by Alastair Sharp, Julie Gordon, Allison Martell, Sinead Carew Solarina Ho and Malathi Nayak; Editing by Jeffrey Hodgson; and Peter Galloway